kleopatra999/FastFileAccessExtension/README.md

 ---------------------------------------

-Fast file access within big projects or solution.
+Fast file access within big projects or solutions.

 Search in big solutions with several project and files for one specific file can be annoying.
 To make this easier I wrote this extension.
 With this extension you can search with several